 To further strengthen relationships with Traditional Owners, and Aboriginal and Torres Strait Islander peoples living and working across the Goulburn Broken CMA catchment.

-To be leaders in innovative and collaborative action to strengthen cultural respect, economy and employment for Aboriginal people as we return Country to health.
+To be leaders in innovative and collaborative action to strengthen cultural respect, economy and employment for Aboriginal and Torres Strait peoples as we return Country to health.

 ACKNOWLEDGEMENT